bq/robopad-plusplus/README.rst

 The difference with the RoboPad app is that now you have the new functionality of scheduling the robot's movements!
 You can add the movements that you want for your robot, rearrange them and remove them one by one or all at once.
 When you are ready, you can send the movements to your robot and see how it moves as you chose.

-If you have any questions you can contact us through the `DIY forum <http://diy.bq.com/forums/forum/forum/>`_  or sending an email to diy@bq.com.
+If you have any questions you can contact us by sending an email to diy@bq.com.

 Features